webzakimbo/bcome-read-the-docs-guides/docs/source/drivers/ec2.rst

 networks.yml file
 =================

-Below can be seen a simple network configuration that sets populate a single Inventory with all running instances within the 'eu-west-1' region of the linked AWS account.
+Below can be seen a simple network configuration that populates a single Inventory with all running instances from the 'eu-west-1' region of the linked AWS account.

 .. code-block:: yaml